What is Title 24 in California?Posted on: October 22, 2020 in Title 24

 To get Title 24 lighting acceptance testing for your commercial business, you’ll likely want to work with a reputable contractor for assistance.
 Building managers can also use Nonresidential Appendix 7 (NA7) to learn more about testing equipment, conditions and results.

-Partner With Maintco Corp for Assistance in Complying With Title 24
+Partner With Maintco Corp To Become Title 24 Compliant

 For help passing your Title 24 lighting acceptance testing, work with Maintco Corp.
 We are a full-service, licensed general contractor with extensive experience navigating the ins and outs of Title 24 lighting controls acceptance testing to make business buildings energy-efficient and help save you money.